 Children love watching birds.
 A walk in the park, on a local nature trail, in the garden or even from a balcony can offer a great chance to observe birds.
 This First Book of Garden Birds by the Royal Society for the Protection of Birds (RSPB) will help them to identify the birds they see.
 It is beautifully illustrated, informative and fun to share!

-Talking about books, why not add one on gardening too!
+Talking about books, why not add some on gardening too!
 Books can provide real inspiration to children to start their own seeds, nurture a pot of plants and eat more fresh greens and fruits.
 This is a Kitchen Garden Book, produced in association with Royal Botanic Gardens at Kew, which shows children how to grow and eat fresh harvests from their garden.

 Of course, stories can also be a real encouragement for gardening and this thought-provoking book may just be the starting point.
 Plants are a sign of hope for the future and this book A Child’s Garden brings real inspiration, I love it!